cruppstahl/minicms/README.md

         therefore stored in different repositories)
         -> is this a good idea?
 This opens the door to all kind of security issues
-        -> better enforce that all paths are part of the /content root?
+        -> better enforce that all paths are part of the /content root and that paths have to be RELATIVE (in the navigation and everywhere else!)
+        -> Also, do NOT allow symbolic links! (for security reasons)

 !!!
 !!!
 Review multithreading setup - the cache does not have any protection, but